Non-residents are taxed only on Greek-sourced income.

 Greece has entered into double taxation treaties with 57 countries to prevent double taxation and allow cooperation between Greece and other tax authorities in enforcing their respective tax laws.

-Indirect taxation provides more than 50 percent of the state’s tax revenue.
+Indirect taxation provides close to 50 percent of the state’s tax revenue.

-A value-added-tax (VAT) was introduced in Greece in 1987 and is the most important indirect tax.
-The basic VAT rate applicable to all goods and services is 23 percent, except for some goods where a reduced rate applies.
+A value-added-tax (VAT) was introduced in Greece in 1987 and is one of the most important indirect taxes.
+The basic VAT rate applicable to most goods and services is 24 percent; other rates apply as well depending on the nature of goods/ services and/ or geographic location.

-In accordance to the provision of the new tax law,the intercompany transactions with one or more associatedenterprises are exempted from the documentation obligation, if they do not exceed theamount of:
+In accordance to the provisions of Law 4172/2013 and Law 4174/2013 the intercompany transactions with one or more associated enterprises are exempted from the documentation obligation, if they do not exceed the amount of:

 Services performed within Greece shall comply with the provisions of the Greek and EU legislation regarding the protection of personal data.
 Greece has incorporated European directives regarding the protection of personal data.